We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 • Rate offers are tentative pending partner lender review

-LendingTree is an online marketplace that offers an array of financial products, including home equity loans.
+LendingTree is an online marketplace offering an array of financial products, including home equity loans.
 You can easily compare interest rates and get estimates from multiple lenders within a matter of minutes.
-SpringEQ, Navy Federal Credit Union and Rocket Mortgage are just a few of the lender options you can find on the site.
+SpringEQ, Navy Federal Credit Union and Rocket Mortgage are just a few lender options you can find on the site.

-Why LendingTree didn’t make the top four: While being able to compare multiple lenders at once is convenient, you’ll still have to go through the full application process with the lender you choose.
-Once that lender has all your financial documentation, the rates and terms offered may be significantly different than the ones originally offered.
+Why LendingTree didn’t make the top four: While comparing multiple lenders at once is convenient, you’ll still have to go through the full application process with the lender you choose.
+Once that lender has all your financial documentation, the rates and terms offered may significantly differ from those originally offered.

 KeyBank